CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/q&a.md

 - **Full** : 1 time per month.
 - **Delta** : 1 time per hour.

-> :warning: In Delta the CPO don't retrieve the Tokens of new eMSPs contracts.
+> :warning: In Delta the CPO doesn't retrieve the Tokens of new eMSPs contracts.
 If you have a contract with a new eMSP, there are two ways to recover tokens :

 - New FULL